Color of water: Color names

 Various cultures divide the semantic field of colors differently from the English language usage, and some do not distinguish between blue and green in the same way.
 An example is Welsh in which glas can mean blue or green, or Vietnamese in which xanh likewise can mean either.
-Conversely, in Russian and some other languages, there is no single word for blue, but somewhat different words for light blue (голубой, goluboy) and dark blue (синий, siniy).
+Conversely, in Russian and some other languages, there is no single word for blue, but different words for light blue (голубой, goluboy) and dark blue (синий, siniy).

 Other color names assigned to bodies of water are sea green and ultramarine blue.
 Unusual oceanic colorings have given rise to the terms red tide and black tide.

 The Ancient Greek poet Homer uses the epithet "wine-dark sea"; in addition, he also describes the sea as "grey".
-William Ewart Gladstone has suggested that this is due to the Ancient Greek classifying colors primarily by luminosity rather than hue, while others believe Homer was color blind.
+William Ewart Gladstone has suggested that this is due to the Ancient Greek classifying colors primarily by luminosity rather than hue, while others presume Homer was color blind (but note that Homer is often considered to have been blind).